jere1882/dl-blog/content/blog/a-review-of-semantic-segmentation-architectures.md

 ---
 ## Introduction

-In my previous [post](link), I introduced the task of semantic segmentation along with introductory experiments on the benchmark dataset Cityscapes.
+In my previous [post](blog/mmsegmentation-tutorial), I introduced the task of semantic segmentation along with introductory experiments on the benchmark dataset Cityscapes.

 This post will dig deeper into the different architectural choices for semantic segmentation, describing their building blocks, advantages and shortcomings.

-To make this post more interesting, I decided to train and validate all the architectures here described on a relatively new dataset, so that we can see actual performance stats for a particular instance: XXXXXX-Medical-Dataset.

 The following table provides an overview of the architectures that will be developed in this post: